vidjil/vidjil/doc/vidjil-algo.md

     The web application takes this `.vidjil` file ([possibly merged with `fuse.py`](#following-clones-in-several-samples)) for the *visualization and analysis* of clones and their tracking along different samples (for example time points in a MRD setup or in a immunological study).
-    Please see the [br](browser.org).org for more information on the web application.
+    Please see the [user manual](user.md) for more information on the web application.

   - The `.vdj.fa` file is *a FASTA file for further processing by other bioinformatics tools*.
     The sequences are at least the windows (and their count in the headers) or